 Power Flow - This flow style class emphasizes strength and heat building to deepen your physical practice.
 Practice begins with breathing and centering exercises.
 Sequences of poses, based on Sun Salutations, will be designed to increase heat, strength, endurance, flexibility and balance and will generally flow at the pace of your breath.
 Deep relaxation will conclude your practice.
 This class is appropriate for those familiar with common yoga postures that want to build muscular strength.

 Restorative Yoga - This class is all about deeply relaxing and gently opening your joints.
 Practice begins with breathing and centering exercises, followed by a gentle warm up.
 Yoga props (provided) such as bolsters, blankets and blocks are used to settle you into the comfort of various laying postures, and then you are guided into deep relaxation and meditation for 3-10 minutes within each posture.
 You will leave feeling pampered and peaceful in body and mind.
 This class is appropriate for all yogis.

-Yin Yoga - This is a slow-paced, meditative style of yoga where postures are held for longer duration (1-4min) than a typical flow class.
+Yin Yoga - This is a slow-paced, meditative style of yoga where postures are held for longer duration (1-4min).
 The goal is to increase circulation to the joints and to release the fascia, muscles and tendons of the joint.
 Common postures in Yin Yoga are half pigeon, low lunge, laying twist, intense shoulder stretch, seated forward fold, etc. You will be amazed at how open and free your joints feel after these types of long holds.
 This style of yoga is an excellent compliment to more active styles of yoga as well as a great class for beginners due to its slow pace.